pool

 func main() {

-// create a worker that fetches URLs
+// create a worker that fetches URLs and tracks custom metrics

 worker := pool.WorkerFunc[string](func(ctx context.Context, url string) error {